Dootmaan/dootmaan.github.io/_posts/2021-12-20-decomposition-for-lightweight-models.md

     Fig.2 Holistic Decomposition
 </center>

 Holistic Decomposition is just the opposite.
-It will convert a single-channel image into several small images.
+It will convert a single-channel image into several small images to form a multi-channel image.
 These two modules can be directly inserted into the front and end of existing models to realize patch-free segmemntation.
-However, in essence the cost is that the model's width will shrink comparatively.
+However, the cost is that the model's width will shrink comparatively.

 Finally there are also other patch-free methods.
 Some uses downsampled image as input but involves Super-Resolution to compensate the information loss ([MICCAI2021 Wang et al.](https://link.springer.com/chapter/10.1007/978-3-030-87193-2_13)); Some uses point-cloud segmentation to dynamiclly convert the large input image into points and omit the points with less information (MICCAI2021 Point-Unet).
 These methods has their pros and cons and you are encouraged to read them if interested.
 Currently, patch-free segmentation is still a less-noticed field that worth further exploration.